ZahraTaherikhonakdar/Eval-QR-type-aware-approach/README.md

 **Target Folders:**
 The target folders are the outputs for the preprocessed and stat and ReQue expanders.

-[ds/trec2009/output](https://github.com/ZahraTaherikhonakdar/Evaluation-Query-refinement-type-aware-approach-/tree/main/ds/trec2009mq/output): The results of preprocessing of input queries and the relevance judgment would be in this folder after running [preprocess_trec2009.py](https://github.com/ZahraTaherikhonakdar/Evaluation-Query-refinement-type-aware-approach-).
+[ds/trec2009/output](https://github.com/ZahraTaherikhonakdar/Evaluation-Query-refinement-type-aware-approach-/tree/main/ds/trec2009mq/output): the results of preprocessing of input queries and the relevance judgment would be in this folder after running [preprocess_trec2009.py](https://github.com/ZahraTaherikhonakdar/Evaluation-Query-refinement-type-aware-approach-).

 ```
 +---ds